 Deadlines, Fees and Entry Requirements

-How to Enter: Fill out the Official Entry Form, and carefully follow the instructions on the reverse side to prepare the rest of your submission.
+How to Enter: Fill out the Official Entry Form, and carefully follow the instructions to prepare the rest of your submission.

-Deadline: Deadline for receipt of the completed entry forms and supporting materials for the 2014 Palladio Awards is November 22, 2013.
+Deadline: Deadline for receipt of entries for the 2016 Palladio Awards is November 23, 2015.

-Judging and selection of the Award Winners is done by a panel of distinguished architectural designers selected by the editors of Traditional Building and Period Homes.
+Judging and selection of the Award Winners is done by a panel of distinguished architectural designers selected by the editors of Traditional Building and Period Homes magazines.

 The Palladio Awards are named in honor of Andrea Palladio, the Renaissance architect who created modern architecture for his time while using models from the past for inspiration and guidance.
 The judges will be applying the same criteria that Palladio used in his own work: The projects should meet all the functional needs of contemporary usage while applying lessons learned from previous generations to create beauty in the built environment.
 Among the factors that the judges will be evaluating are: Refinement and appropriateness of the design; suitability of design in relation to the program and the project's context; appropriate selection and use of materials, quality of construction and craftsmanship and overall design excellence.